SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

 ## 3. Use dataset as its own reference
 * Questions:
     - How much of the dataset is needed to generate the reference?
-        - [ ] Need to fix the sample size and vary the reference size to answer this.
+        - Need to fix the sample size and vary the reference size to answer this.
     - How does OptiFit perform on fraction of dataset relative to entire dataset?
     - How sensitive is OptiFit to random variation?
-* Perform de novo clustering on human, murine, marine, and soil samples (same as above)
-    - [x] get MCC values
-    - [x] 10 reps
-    - datasets:
-        - [ ] human
-        - [x] murine
-        - [x] marine
-        - [x] soil
-* Repeat the following N times...
+* For each dataset (human, marine, mouse, soil):
-    - [x] Use of 10, 20, 30, 40, 50, 60, 70, 80, 90% of data to create reference databases (R)
+    - [ ] Use of 10, 20, 30...
+90% of data to create reference databases (R)
+        - [ ] Subset with different weighted methods:
+            - none
+            - ref-abundance
+            - sample-abundance
+            - sample-dists
-        - [x] Cluster reference sequences using OptiClust
+        - [ ] Cluster reference sequences using OptiClust
-        - [x] Get MCC
+        - [ ] Get MCC
-        - [x] Run 10 times to get the seed that gives the best clustering for each set of references
+        - [ ] Run 10 times to get the seed that gives the best clustering for each set of references
-    - [x] On remaining fraction of data (U)
+    - [ ] On remaining fraction of data (U)
-        - [x] OptiClust on its own
+        - [ ] OptiClust on its own
-            - [x] get MCC values
-            - [x] 10 random seeds
-        - [x] Use OptiFit/open to fit U sequences into R OTUs
+        - [ ] Use OptiFit/open to fit U sequences into R OTUs
-            - [x] Capture MCC values for U sequences with and without R sequences included
+            - [ ] Capture MCC values for U sequences with and without R sequences included
-            - [x] % of sequences that map to references
+            - [ ] % of sequences that map to references
-            - [x] Run 10 times to see level of variation
+            - [ ] Run 10 times to see level of variation
-        - [x] Use OptiFit/closed to fit U sequences into R OTUs
+        - [ ] Use OptiFit/closed to fit U sequences into R OTUs
-            - [x] Capture MCC values for U sequences with and without R sequences included
+            - [ ] Capture MCC values for U sequences with and without R sequences included
-            - [x] % of sequences that map to references
+            - [ ] % of sequences that map to references
-            - [x] Run 10 times to see level of variation
+            - [ ] Run 10 times to see level of variation

 ## 4. Deploy (separate paper)
 * Questions: